denyslietnikov/pAIR/README.md

 ## What is this project about

-This work is an experimental creative PET project completed as part of the DevOps Fundamentals and Kubernetes course by Prometheus.
+This work is an experimental creative PET project completed as part of the Basics of DevOps and Kubernetes course by Prometheus.

 ## Project goals